eternialz/moeverdose/README.md

 * Posts page can be filtered by: overdose, moe shortages, popularity, recent posts
 * Changelog system ?
 * News system on the homepage ?
+* Discord Api integration.
+Registered users can request an invite wich expire on use or 30 min?
+* Discord bot
+  * Repost every posts
+  * Find posts by id (!post id)
+  * ...
+* Random link to a post
+* Random message on the homepage

 # Branches